BrandonFirmstone/ProjectTerminal/README.md

 - main_menu: The main_menu function is the main way the user chooses what they want to do.
 From here they can use any of the above functions or exit the program.

 ## Demonstrations of functions
-The below are videos recorded of the terminal performing different functions.
+The below are videos recorded of the terminal performing different previously mentioned functions.

 ### Help Menu